Trijicon MRO Review: Red dot Optic | MRO or MRO patrol!

 Cons

-• According to some user review not true 1x magnification.
+• According to some user reviews not true 1x magnification.

 • Doesn’t come with any kind of accessories.